DukeCosmology/duke-cosmology-group/content/authors/vavagiakis/_index.md

   - Faculty
 ---

-I’m an NSF Astronomy and Astrophysics Postdoctoral Fellow in the Physics Department at Cornell University.
-In 2024, I will join the faculty at Duke University as a tenure-track Assistant Professor in the Department of Physics.
-I will be building a lab and seeking to work with students and postdocs excited about experimental cosmology instrumentation and data analysis, so please get in touch if you’re interested.
+I’m an Assistant Professor at Duke University in the Department of Physics.
+I’m building a lab and looking to work with students excited about experimental cosmology instrumentation and data analysis, so please get in touch if you’re interested.
 I work as a part of four collaborations: ACT, CCAT-prime, CMB-S4, and SO.
-You can learn about each of these efforts by clicking on their name, and you can visit our group webpage here.